 Don’t forget to put on sunblock before you go out.
 Make sure you select sunblock with the appropriate SPF (sun protection factor) number.
 This number rates how well the sunscreen blocks UV rays.
 Higher numbers indicate more protection.
-The CDC says you should use a broad spectrum sunscreen with SPF 15 or higher.
-The American Academy of Dermatology recommends SPF 30 or higher.
+The CDC says1 you should use a broad spectrum sunscreen with SPF 15 or higher.
+The American Academy of Dermatology recommends1 SPF 30 or higher.
 You should reapply your sunblock every two hours, and after swimming, sweating, or toweling off.

 Make sure to drink plenty of water when it’s hot outside, even if you aren’t thirsty.
 Water keeps your body from overheating.

-During warm weather, your body discards heat through sweat, according to the Cleveland Clinic.
-When sweat evaporates, it cools you down.
+During warm weather, your body discards heat through sweat, according to the Cleveland Clinic.1 When sweat evaporates, it cools you down.
 But lots of sweating lowers your body’s water levels, and this can affect normal bodily functions.
 That’s why it is important to drink water, especially when it’s hot out.

 If you have ceiling fans, check which way the fan is moving.
 In the summer, it’s best for the fan to turn counterclockwise so that air blows down and creates a breeze on your skin.
-This article has some tips on how to change the direction of your fan.
+This article1 has some tips on how to change the direction of your fan.
 Make sure you get help with following these steps if you need it.
 You can also take a cool bath or shower to cool down.

 If you live outside of Boston, contact your local health department to find cooling centers or air-conditioned shelters in your area.